GfellerLab/MetacellAnalysisToolkit/examples/HLCA_core_atlas_supervised.md

 To be noted that we used an intermediary level of annotation to supervise our analysis, using a finer level for this data would have resulted in a longer time for metacell building.
-PLus, we would have obtained to few metacells per cell type in the different sample to be able to make an efficient supervised batch correction with STACAS.
+Plus, we would have obtained to few metacells per cell type in the different samples to be able to make an efficient supervised batch correction with STACAS.

 To be more precise at the cost of computational efficiency one could